VirtiShah247/StackIt-Odoo/README.md

-# MERN Stack App with Tailwind CSS and shadcn/ui
+# StackIt with Tailwind CSS and shadcn/ui

 A full-stack MERN application with modern UI components and styling.